keu/docs/astro/cli-reference/astrocloud-deployment-logs.md

 ## Description

-Show Scheduler logs over the last 24 hours for a given Deployment.
+Show [Scheduler logs](scheduler-logs.md)over the last 24 hours for a given Deployment.
 These Scheduler logs are the same logs that appear in the **Logs** tab of the Cloud UI.

 ## Usage